goldenguy00/ror2skillsplusplus/README.md

 ![](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/raw/master/Images/skills_gamepad_settings.jpg)

 While ingame just press and the bound button and activate the skill you wish to upgrade.

-> ***NOTE:*** Multiplayer is not supported yet.
-Upgrades are not synced between clients and will cause desyn issues.

-> ***NOTE:*** This mod is still a work in progress.
-There is no guarantee that Skills++ is compatible with other mods.
-If you find any issue join the discord

 ### Disabling survivors